MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 ### Connect to Azure Data Explorer clusters from different tenants

-Kusto Explorer automatically signs the user into the tenant the user account originally belongs to.
-To access resources in other tenants the user has access to with the same user account, the tenantId has to be explicitly specified in the Connection String -
+Kusto Explorer automatically signs you into the tenant to which the user account originally belongs.
+To access resources in other tenants with the same user account, the `tenantId` has to be explicitly specified in the connection string:

 Data Source=https://ade.applicationinsights.io/subscriptions/SubscriptionId/resourcegroups/ResourceGroupName;Initial Catalog=NetDefaultDB;AAD Federated Security=True;Authority ID=\*\*TenantId**